vasmks/portfolio-code-temp/README.md

 pytest
 ```

-Pipeline and CLI tests use deterministic detector stubs.
-The bundled YOLO has
+Most automated tests use lightweight test components so they can run without model
-separate contract tests.
-MA-Net tests require `.[manet]`; its real-checkpoint
+checkpoints.
+YOLO and MA-Net have separate model-specific tests.
+Tests that require
-test runs only when `TOONTRA_MANET_CHECKPOINT` points to the checkpoint.
+the MA-Net checkpoint run only when the checkpoint path is provided.

 ## License